 - Standard wrenches, etc.

-- " allen wrench

 - Inside snap ring pliers

 - Spanner wrench with 1/4" pins

 - Blackmer tool kit available

 In order to service your Blackmer compressor a suitable selection of tools must be available.
 You probably already have most of the standard wrenches and other tools that will be needed.
-Be sure you have a " allen wrench, a pair of inside snap ring pliers, and the spanner wrench with 1⁄4" pins.
+Be sure you have a pair of inside snap ring pliers, and the spanner wrench with 1/4" pins.
 Blackmer offers a complete tool kit for those who want to keep tools near the compressor.